 Games to Play

-From Nicky's email, it looks like she wants to play games with her friends and two mounts-a horse and a pony.
-If all of her friends are riders, and it's okay with parents, traditional gymkhana games can be played.
+If all of your friends are riders, and it's okay with parents, traditional gymkhana games can be played.
 These include speed games like barrel races, pole bending, keyhole race, apple bobbing, or skill games like egg and spoon, and ride-a-dollar classes.
 Always keep in mind the skill of the riders and the space you have to play in.

 If you only have a few horses and lots of riders you'll have to take care that everyone gets a turn without the horses being ridden until they are exhausted.